MicrosoftDocs/Devices-docs/surface-hub/surface-hub-smart-camera.md

 ### References

-<sup>1</sup> Surface Hub Smart Camera, sold separately starting March 16, 2022, dynamically adjusts the video feed for remote participants.
-Surface Hub Smart Camera is included in the box with Surface Hub 2S 85" and all models of Surface Hub 3.
+1. Surface Hub Smart Camera dynamically adjusts the video feed for remote participants.<sup>2</sup> Surface Hub Smart Camera is available for purchase separately and included in the box with the following models: Surface Hub 3 50", Surface Hub 3" 85", and Surface Hub 2S 85".

+2. Automatic framing is available when running Windows 10 Team edi�on or Windows 10/11 Pro/Enterprise.